hubiinetwork/nahmii-sdk/Docs/payment.md

 <a name="module_nahmii-sdk--Payment+sign"></a>

 #### payment.sign()
-Will hash and sign the payment
+Will hash and sign the payment with the wallet passed into the constructor

 **Kind**: instance method of [<code>Payment</code>](#exp_module_nahmii-sdk--Payment)
 <a name="module_nahmii-sdk--Payment+isSigned"></a>

 #### payment.isSigned() ⇒ <code>Boolean</code>